EduArt-Robotik/edu_lib_sensorring/doc/pages/03_software.md

 > ⚠️ Use the `SensorringClient` base class in Python to inherit from both `MeasurementClient` and `LoggerClient`.

-> ⚠️ It is strongly recommended to clone measurements to numyp arrays before manipulating it.
+> ⚠️ It is strongly recommended to clone measurements to numyp arrays before manipulating them.
 This is shown in the `onRawTofMeasurement()` callback below.

 Below is a minimal example that shows the Python specialities discussed above: